Business Student Organizations

 The Association for Information Systems is the official organization of the Master of Science in Information Systems and Operations Management program at the University of Florida.
 Although membership consists primarily of graduate students, we welcome all UF students who are interested in the career opportunities provided through the combination of business and technology.
 Our mission is to best prepare our members to successfully enter the job market, to supply information concerning the many career paths available to them, and to provide exclusive opportunities to meet with top employers.
 We do this through professional development seminars, information sessions with employers and the recruiters for Fortune 500 companies, and a bi-annual mixer.

-The Collegiate Sales Academy was created to elevate the perception of professional selling at the University of Florida by creating and enhancing the opportunities available to students interested in sales.
+The Collegiate Sales Academy (CSA) was created to elevate the perception of professional selling at the University of Florida by creating and enhancing the opportunities available to students interested in sales.
 The CSA works to help students develop the skills necessary to be successful in professional selling, as well as help those interested in sales secure internships and jobs in the field.
 Email for more information.

-Entrepreneurship Club (Ranked #1 Student Organization of 2014-2015) actively creates an environment where you can come with the aspirations of becoming a business owner, to developed ideas, to operational businesses.
+Entrepreneurship Collective (Ranked #1 Student Organization of 2014-2015) actively creates an environment where you can come with the aspirations of becoming a business owner, to developed ideas, to operational businesses.
 We actively search for the best role model entrepreneurs to come speak to you, while hosting pitch competitions, road trips, and overall exposing you to the local entrepreneurial community.
 An example of one large event we always attend is the CEO Conference Pitch Competition/Conference in the Fall semester.
 What is unique about our organization that you won’t see at any other club is that people will come from all over to be at our meetings.
 We have students from UF at the undergraduate, graduate, and PhD level to even Santa Fe students who make the drive over.
 To business owners, investors and non-locals who will come out.
 Email for more information.

 The Gator Selling Professionals is established for the purpose of developing students’ communication, leadership, and selling skills to train them into selling professionals and prepare them for a career in sales.